NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_SelfReportHonorExample.md

 This Skill is an example of the `Self Reporting` feature.
-Click the **`I did it`** button below to receive points.
+Click the **`Claim Points`** button below to receive points.
 The skill is configured under the 'Honor' system and the points will be awarded immediately.
 Enjoy!

 Self Report is a feature that empowers users to mark skills as completed directly in the SkillTree dashboard OR through the embedded Skills Display component.
 A project administrator can enable `Self Reporting` for a skill, set of skills or even all the skills in a project.
-Skills that have been configured with Self Reporting expose an `I did it` button, allowing users to self report completion of those skills.
+Skills that have been configured with Self Reporting display a button allowing users to self report completion of those skills.

 There are two `Self report` types available: